Mineeagle/runny/README.md

 # Changelog

+1.4.0
+- Add two new languages
+    - Brainfuq support, using a python interpreter
+    - Markdown

 1.3.0
 - Add [runnyhelp](./help/runnyhelp.md) as a help document; accessible using `> help runnyhelp`
 - Go is now supported support